 It is designed to be one of the most transparent overdrives out there.
 Also, it adds mid- to low-level grit to your crystal-clean tone and tube-like touch response to a less-than-ideal amp and boosts a crunchy tone into thicker sustain and switches between two gain levels on the fly.
 Moreover, it delivers all the tonal and responsive nuance that your amp is missing, and nothing that your tone already has and gain control sweeps from completely clean to rock ‘n’ roll.
 The next point is that it can tame the high end on brighter rigs with the side-mounted bright-cut switch and features increased headroom and output for use as a full-frequency boost.

-From the above-mentioned, the Morning Glory no doubt can be considered as one of the most well-known overdrive pedal.
+From the above-mentioned, the Morning Glory no doubt can be considered as one of the most well-known overdrive pedals.
 If one needs to add tube-like touch response to a less-than-ideal amp, use your Morning Glory.
 Here are some of the reviews received from Amazon: “So Beyond the hype.
 It’s outstanding”, “This does everything”, “LOTS OF DISTORTION IN A GOOD WAY”, “What I’ve been looking for.”.

 6. Best Delay Pedals For Acoustic Guitar

 Delay is one of the most used effects in guitar.
 In essence, delay effects will playback every note after a definite period, similar to having someone imitate your performance, only a few seconds out of tempo.
-In reality, people have plenty of times created delay effects not through the use of an effect pedal.
-Imagine shouting at a vast canyon or valley and expect the echoes travel back to you, delay effects are the same echoes.
+In reality, people have plenty of times created delay effects not through the use of an effects pedal.
+Imagine shouting at a vast canyon or valley and expecting the echoes to travel back to you, delay effects are the same echoes.
 But not to confuse with reverb, in which your melody will be backed up by multiple layers of echoes and gradually diminish.

 An average delay pedal would feature three control knobs, which will govern the time, the depth or level, and the repeat or feedback.
 The time knob adjusts the time between the actual playing and the echo while the depth or level one controls the volume of said echo.
 The regeneration or repeat knob decides the number of times said echo is played.